 Introduction

-The idea behind Hacking Cinegy presentations during TechCon 2017 is to demonstrate tips and tricks that can be used to extend functionality of your products using open Cinegy architecture and APIs.
+The idea behind Hacking Cinegy presentations during TechCon 2017 is to demonstrate tips and tricks that can be used to extend the functionality of your products using open Cinegy architecture and APIs.
 The latest demo showed the following features:

 Cinegy Convert Processing Scripts